Azure/mlops-infra-default/README.md

 Please visit [MLOps v2](https://github.com/Azure/mlops-v2) for the initial deployment of this outer loop pattern.

+## ‼️ Feedback or Issues

+Please visit [MLOps v2](https://github.com/Azure/mlops-v2) and file an **issue** or go to Microsofts internal SharePoint site to hand in any feedback.

 ## Contributing

 This project welcomes contributions and suggestions.
 To learn more visit the contributing section in the [MLOps v2](https://github.com/Azure/mlops-v2) solution accelerator.